thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/custom-translation.md

 %}

 {% include images-gallery.liquid showListImageTitles="true" imageCollection=manualAdditionOfTranslationPE %}

+The basic translating mode is convenient because you can apply different types of filtering:

+**Translated** is key, that has a translation for the current language;

+**Untranslated** is key, that has not been translated into the current language.
+This means that if you do not enter a translation for a key, its value will be displayed in English, as English is the default language;

+**Customized** is key for which the translation has been overridden from parent level.
+E.g. if you have changed the translation of the key "home" to "my system's home page", this key is marked as customized;

+**Added key** is a key added on the current level for current language or default one (English).
+When adding new keys, it's necessary to provide an English translation (second column), as this key will also be added for all other languages.

 To clear a custom translation or reset its value to the one specified by the system administrator, click the broom icon in the term key row.